JonathanGrossman/mongodb_basics/04_express.md

 - Which http method should you use?
 - For whichever http method you use, how many arguments does that express method accept?
-- What are the data types those arguments?
+- What are the data types of those arguments?
 - How will you handle errors inside your route function?
 - When you send the request from the client, what information should you send to tell the server which user you want?
 - How will you send the information from the client to the server?